 I didn’t spend much time in Naples, but there is a little square I can recommend.
 It’s called Piazza Bellini and you can find nice cafés there.
 I chose the Caffè Letterario where I had a tasteful salad and a good slice of cake.

-If you love cakes, cookies and ice cream you should definitely go to the Gran Caffè Gambrinus near the Castle Nuovo and the harbor.
-They not just have delicious pastries, but also a beautiful and romantic location where you can enjoy your sweet sin.
+If you love cakes, cookies, and ice cream you should definitely go to the Gran Caffè Gambrinus near the Castle Nuovo and the harbor.
+They do not just have delicious pastries, but also a beautiful and romantic location where you can enjoy your sweet sin.

 Where to stay

-From a co-worker I got a recommendation of a lovely hotel up on a hill from where you probably have the most beautiful view over Naples and the gulf of Naples.
+From a co-worker, I got a recommendation of a lovely hotel up on a hill from where you probably have the most beautiful view over Naples and the Gulf of Naples.
 The hotel is called Casa Tolentino, which is a former monastery.
-It not just has a beautiful view, but also a cute little garden where you could hang out forever.
+It does not just have a beautiful view, but also a cute little garden where you could hang out forever.

 If you have any questions or if there is anything else you would like to know about Naples, feel free to ask and I would love to help you out.
-By the way, next week I will post my guide to Ischia, a beautiful island which lies off the coast of Naples and which is my last stop of my Italy itinerary.
+By the way, next week I will post my guide to Ischia, a beautiful island that lies off the coast of Naples and which is the last stop of my Italy itinerary.
 Stay tuned!

 I just wanted to let you know that this page contains affiliate links.
 If you decide to buy something using one of these links, I will earn a small commission.
 Don’t worry that’s at no extra cost to you, but it does help to fund my travels and keep the website running.
 Thank you!